 The SEN Faculty

 The majority of support for students with special educational needs is delivered by teaching assistants within the mainstream classroom.
-However, some students have significant needs which means they benefit from being in one of our support classes, with a modified timetable to focus on skills for life and preparing for the next step after leaving us at the end of Year 11.
-These classes have a maximum of 12 students, with a high level of additional adult support with a wide range of interventions to support learning and tailored lesson content.
+However, some students have significant needs which means they benefit from being in one of our support classes.
+The support classes have a maximum of twelve students and benefit from a high level of additional adult support.
+Classes are delivered with high levels of differentiation, to match student needs and to ensure accessibility and success in education.

 In addition to our support classes and teaching assistant support, we deliver the following interventions where appropriate:

-- The Dockside Reading Scheme – designed for KS3 students who have difficulty with their reading skills.
+- The Dockside Reading Scheme – designed for KS3 struggling readers.

-- Corrective Reading and Rapid Reading – designed for students who have difficulties with decoding and/or comprehension of text.
+- Reading Intervention, Corrective Reading and Rapid Reading – designed for students who have difficulties with decoding and/or comprehension of text.

 - IDL – a computer program designed for students with dyslexia.

-Some students have specific needs which cannot be met by our teachers or teaching assistants.
+Some of our students have specific needs which cannot be met by a teacher or teaching assistant.
 Therefore, we have the following professionals in school who may work with students with SEN:

 - Dr Bernice George – Educational Psychologist